 - Worcestershire sauce

-- Nutritional yeast – this plant based ingredient is the key to bring out the cheese flavor of your dip.
-You can also replace this by dairy free vegan parmesan if preferred
+- Nutritional yeast – this plant-based ingredient is the key to bring out the cheese flavor of your dip.
+You can also replace this with dairy-free vegan parmesan if preferred.

 - Dried parsley